alepe-diw/test_app/ReadMe.md

 ## How the projection tool works

-1. Import infection rates: Weekly SARS‑CoV‑2 infection rates for 2020–2021 are read from `data/weekly/` (source: Robert Koch Institute – SurvStat\@RKI 2.0).
+1. Import infection rates: Weekly SARS‑CoV‑2 infection rates for 2020–2021 from SurvStat\@RKI 2.0 for either Germany (national) or the selected state
 2. Generate a synthetic cohort: `N` individuals are sampled with uniform ages between the user‑chosen age range and the sample is evenly split by sex.
 3. Microsimulation (using MicSim): Each individual can move through the states `Susceptible → Infected → Recovered`
     -   Transition rates can be scaled by `1 – (intervention effectiveness / 100)` starting on the selected `intervention date`.